Professional in Human Resources (PHR 2024 ECO)

 Which of the following should be considered when deciding on salary and benefits plans?

-1. The financial health of the organization.
+1. The financial health and budget realities of the organization.

 4. All of the above.